Iubenda logo

 A shipping policy can be one of the most read documents on an eCommerce website, and for good reason.
 They’re pretty important!
 So what should a shipping policy include and how do you get one?

-In this post, we’ll look at a shipping policy example and how to create one.
+In this post, we’ll look at a shipping policy template and how to create one.

 A shipping policy is a document that allows you to define your terms in regard to shipping products to customers.